Special election note:

 Would you support RTC widening Hwy 1 for 4 miles with auxiliary lanes?

+I have concerns that constraining Highway 1 will put more cars on surface streets directly endangering bicycles and pedestrians.
+I would need to study the situation more before having a firm opinion on this matter.
+But this is also a county issue and we would have to consider south county moving forward as well.
+No. My experience is that widening does not work.
 No, never my priority.
 I would like to see how far we can get with "bus on shoulder" first.
 I would like to drop other highway widening but would only want to do that if we had the concurrence of the leaders and residents of South County.
 South County commuting workers need to be somewhat satisfied that we are offering them something reasonable-- I don't want this to be just a North County decision.
 The RTC has initiated a process to study this possibility.
 I think we should go through the process, but recognize that highway widening can often “induce” demand, so that congestion is not really eliminated.
-No. My experience is that widening does not work.
-I have concerns that constraining Highway 1 will put more cars on surface streets directly endangering bicycles and pedestrians.
-I would need to study the situation more before having a firm opinion on this matter.
-But this is also a county issue and we would have to consider south county moving forward as well.

 Build Library w/Garage or Renovate?